 Sheriff Kincaid is a 31-year veteran of the Sheriff’s Office.
 Starting as a Sheriff’s deputy right after college, she worked her way up to the rank of captain before being elected Sheriff.
 In 2008, she received the agency’s highest honor, the Distinguished Service Award, which recognizes a career of sustained, exemplary performance.
 In 2014, Lawyers Weekly presented her with an Influential Women of Virginia award.
 The honor recognizes women in all fields who are making notable contributions to their professions, their communities and society at large.
 In 2017, the Junior League of Northern Virginia honored her with its annual Woman of Vision award for exemplifying the League’s mission of promoting volunteerism, developing the potential of women, and improving communities.

 She is a 2009 graduate of Leadership Fairfax, a 10-month program focused on community issues and designed to build a diverse pool of skilled, enthusiastic leaders in the public and private sectors.
 In 2017, she was selected to be on the Leadership Fairfax Board of Directors.
+She also serves on the Virginia Law Enforcement Professional Standards Commission, Just Ask Prevention Board of Directors and SCAN of Northern Virginia Honorary Board of Directors.

 As Sheriff, one of her top priorities is to change the way our criminal justice and behavioral health systems interact, resulting in better outcomes for individuals and our community.
 She helped spearhead Diversion First, the county’s collaborative initiative that offers alternatives to incarceration for people with mental illness or developmental disabilities who come into contact with the criminal justice system for low level offenses.